sequencer/asl/doc/ASLRational.typ

 - *Bitvector operations* (`bits.add`, `bits.sub`, `bits.mul`): Fixed-width unsigned modular arithmetic.
 Results wrap around: `(a op b) mod 2^N` where N is the bitvector width.
 - *Real operations* (`real.add`, `real.sub`, `real.mul`): Exact rational arithmetic with no precision limits.

+*Mixed Integer/Real Operations:* ASL supports multiplication between integers and reals.
+When operands have mixed types, integer operands are promoted to rational before the operation.
+The JSON importer performs this dispatch: if either operand is `!asl.real`, the `real.*` operation is used and the result is `!asl.real`.

 ==== Other Binary Operations

 #table(